 Contact us today to book a free estimate

 Soil is heavy enough by itself but when water is added the weight can triple.
 Exterior waterproofing not only relieves the pressure but also keeps the basement walls from wicking water.
-This wicking will not only leave a substance call efflorescence but also raises humidity levels high enough to support mold growth.
+This wicking will not only leave a substance called efflorescence but also raises humidity levels high enough to support mold growth.

 Important factors that indicate the need for foundation waterproofing.